St. Kitts & Nevis

 The Citizenship Program of St. Christopher (St. Kitts) and Nevis was established in 1984, which makes this the longest established Citizenship-by-Investment Program.
 Regulations regarding Citizenship-by-Investment Program are contained in Part II, Section 3 (5) of the Citizenship Act, 1984.

-St. Kitts & Nevis is likely to be the best option overall if you are looking for a good solution that can be implemented efficiently.
-To qualify for citizenship of St. Kitts & Nevis, the Government requires either an investment in an approved real-estate project with a value of at least US$ 400,000, or a contribution to the Sugar Industry Diversification Foundation (SIDF; a public charity) starting from US$ 250,000 (for a single applicant).
+St. Kitts amp; Nevis, along with Antigua and Barbuda and Malta is likely to be a good option if you are looking for a good solution that can be implemented efficiently.
+To qualify for citizenship of St. Kitts amp; Nevis, the Government requires either an investment in an approved real-estate project with a value of at least US$ 400,000, or a contribution to the Sugar Industry Diversification Foundation (SIDF; a public charity) starting from US$ 250,000 (for a single applicant).

 With the Sugar Industry Diversification Foundation (SIDF) option, there are five different categories: